Is The Treadmill Like Running On Sand? (Explained)

 If you live near a beach and run on it, there's a great sense of fulfillment and the scenery is beautiful.
 Depending on how wet the sand is, means your run can be easier, or on dry sand, very hard.
 There is less impact and it really works the leg muscles.
 The treadmill has low impact compared with the ground, but not as much as sand.

 Regular treadmills can't compare to the impact of sand.
-But that doesn't mean they have the high impact of running on a path or concrete.
+That doesn't mean they have the high impact of running on a path or concrete.
 But impact is still there, even though the deck can feel bouncy.
-I am testament to this, I sometimes get runner's knee if I overdo the treadmill.
-I would never get that on a bike, elliptical or sand!
+Running on sand, you sink with every stride.
+It's far harder to run on sand than a treadmill.
+Anyone who's done this will be able to testify to this fact.

 99% of people live nowhere near a beach so how do they get the feeling of running on one?
 And do they really want that feeling?
 Well there is a "treadmill" that has been out for a few years that is claimed to be like running on a beach.
 That is it's major selling point.
 The deck is very soft and it claims to have the same impact as an elliptical.